To the right, an example from one of the most deadly poisonous genera in the world .

-There are many more events in July and early August to come so check out the events page for more details. http://www.botanyeveryday.com/events
+There are many more events in July and early August around the Asheville area to come so check out the events page for more details if interested. http://www.botanyeveryday.com/events.

 The phenomenon of plant poisons offers an excellent venue to examine plants at the family level.
-Some families tend to be have a majority of poisonous members such as the Buttercup (Ranunculaceae), Arum (Araceae), Tomato (Solanaceae), Bittersweet (Celastraceae) Euphorb, (Euphorbiaceae) and Lily (Liliaceae) families as classically described.
+Some families tend to be have a majority of poisonous members such as the Buttercup (Ranunculaceae), Arum (Araceae), Tomato (Solanaceae), Bittersweet (Celastraceae), Euphorb, (Euphorbiaceae) and Lily (Liliaceae) families as classically described.
 We have already covered the fact that new descriptions for Lily like plants (Lilioid) have broken them into many separate families.
 Edibility versus poisonousness does seem to trend out along SOME of these new family lines.
-For instance many plants formerly in the Lily family are now place in the Melanthiaceae and Convallariaceae and both new families contain deadly poisonous members.
+For instance many plants formerly in the Lily family are now placed in the Melanthiaceae and Convallariaceae and both new families contain deadly poisonous members.
 However, even families that tend to be predominantly poisonous have some exceptions especially with proper preparation.

 For other families it is not nearly as cut and dry.
 The Carrot family (Apiaceae) contains a multitude of edible plants.
 It has many famous well used culinary herbs and spices in particular.
 Which ones can you think of?
 However, it also contains some of the most toxic plants in the U.S.A. including the Poison Hemlock (Conium maculatum) and Water Hemlock (Cicuta spp.).
 Several other members of the Apiaceae can cause skin irritation due to furonocoumarins as well including Celery (Apium graveolens) Cow Parsnip (Heracleum sp.) and regular Parsnip (Pastinaca sativa).

-The Mint family (Lamiaceae) is probably one of the safest in the world.
+The Mint family (Lamiaceae) is probably one of the safest groups in the world.
 However, several members can be toxic in high dosages or in the case of pregnancy including Creeping Charley (Glechoma hederacea), Perilla (Perilla frutescens), Germander (Teucrium spp.) and Pennyroyal (Hedeoma pulegioides) (Duke & Foster, 1999; Frohne & Pfander, 2005; Kingsbury, 1964). i have also heard that the American native Mountain Mint (Pycnanthemum spp.) has a similar compound to Pennyroyal (pugelone) and should possibly be avoided during pregnancy.
 It would be good of course to review all items one might potentially ingest during pregnancy with a special lens…

 Big families such as the Aster (Asteraceae) and Bean (Fabaceae) have a broad spectrum of plants.
 Some are used for food, some for medicine and some are poisonous.
 Several sources list plants by family which may aid in recognizing these trends (Frohne & Pfander, 2005; Kingsbury, 1964; Muenscher, 1940; Westbrooks & Preacher, 1986).
 Other books specifically address the interface between plant poisons and drugs (Blackwell, 1990; Wink & Van Wyk, 2008).